wp-plugins/nice-navigation/readme.txt

 2. Nice Navigation widget configuration.
 Choose function and layout/look.

 == Changelog ==

+= trunk =
+- Works a lot faster with sites with many pages.
+Hooray!
+- Added option to make a click a the parent link expand the tree and not follow the link
+- Does not load CSS or scripts in admin
+- Small fix to CSS to make selected post bold

 = 1.2 =
 - wp_enqueue_style uses media screen.
 Hopefully this works better with gzip/minifiy-plugins.
 Thanks to http://twitter.com/JohannesHoppe/ for mentioning this.